jacktrip/jacktrip/docs/Install.md

 # Build from Source
-To keep up with the latest changes, both experimental and stable, follow instructions to compile corresponding to your operating system at build instruction for [Linux](Build/Linux.md), [MacOS](Build/Mac.md) or [Windows](Build/Windows.md).
+To keep up with the latest changes, both experimental and stable, follow instructions to compile for [Linux](Build/Linux.md), [MacOS](Build/Mac.md) or [Windows](Build/Windows.md).